Menu

 Dear Dealer,

-The CATA Civic and Dealer Relations Committee continued with the sixteenth year of the Chicagoland Dealers Care program, with continued CATA funding and CATA contributions to dealer-sponsored charity events in the community; and with the tenth BBQ for the Troops, which has to date raised over $1 million for the USO.
+The CATA Civic and Dealer Relations Committee continued with the seventeenth year of the Chicagoland Dealers Care program, providing charitable contributions to dealer-sponsored charity events in the community.
+It also continued with the tenth year of BBQ for the Troops, during which time it has raised over $1.1 million for the USO.

-The CATA Nominating Committee recently reached out to the entire dealer body, and will continue to do so, to seek out qualified hand raisers to serve on the CATA Board of Directors.
-The Committee is dedicated to choosing knowledgeable candidates of the highest integrity to serve on the CATA Board.
+Finally, the CATA Nominating Committee recommended five outstanding candidates for the four vacancies on the CATA Board of Directors.
+The Committee is dedicated to choosing knowledgeable candidates of the highest integrity to serve as CATA Directors.

 Enclosed is a summary of actions taken by the CATA Board of Directors during the past twelve months.